Stairway to the Sky Tour

-The Stairway to the Sky Tour was the debut concert tour by English singer and songwriter Zayn, in support of his fourth studio album, Room Under the Stairs (2024).
-The tour commenced in Leeds, England, on 23 November 2024 and concluded on 27 March 2025 in Mexico City, Mexico, consisting of 21 shows.
+The Stairway to the Sky Tour was the first solo concert tour by the English singer and songwriter Zayn.
+It commenced in Leeds, England, on 23 November 2024 and concluded on 27 March 2025 in Mexico City, Mexico, featuring 21 shows.
+Zayn announced the tour in September 2024, following the release of his fourth studio album, Room Under the Stairs (2024).

 Background

 During an appearance on The Tonight Show Starring Jimmy Fallon on 18 September 2024, Zayn announced the tour, with 11 shows across North America and Europe from October to December 2024.
 The following day, additional concerts in New York City, Edinburgh, London, Manchester and Leeds were announced due to demand.

-On 19 October, following the death of Liam Payne three days prior, Zayn announced the postponement of the concerts in the United States to January 2025.
+On 19 October 2024, following the death of Liam Payne three days prior, Zayn announced the postponement of the concerts in the United States to January of the following year.
 Four days later, the rescheduled concerts were announced.
 The following month, he announced the two concerts in Edinburgh were rescheduled, citing "unforeseen circumstances".
 The 3 December concert in Newcastle, England, was cancelled twenty minutes after the singer was due on stage, with Zayn citing that his voice "just isn't there at all tonight."
-On 10 December 2024, additional concerts in Washington, D.C., Los Angeles and San Francisco were announced, due to demand.
+Seven days later, additional concerts in Washington, D.C., Los Angeles, and San Francisco were announced, due to demand.
 LAPD and Hope Tala were announced as supporting acts for concerts in the United States, with the latter performing at select dates.

 On 27 January 2025, a concert in Mexico City was announced.
-A second concert in Mexico City was added the following day, with a third announced on 31 January; that same night, Zayn announced his Los Angeles concert for that evening was postponed, citing vocal struggles.
+A second concert in Mexico City was added the following day.
+On 31 January, a third concert was announced; that same night, Zayn announced his Los Angeles concert for that evening was postponed, citing vocal struggles.
 In March 2025, it was announced Sofia Monroy would open for Zayn during his concerts in Mexico.
 On 28 March, hours before the start of the concert, Zayn cancelled the show, citing health problems.